j3ffhubb/simplecf/README.md

 ]
 ...
 ```
-Next, create a JSON file to define the stack and fill in the tags
+Next, create a JSON file to define the stack and fill in the tags.
+You can generate an empty data file with `simplecf.py -d prod.json -c my-cf-template.json`

 prod.json: